Five Mental Health Apps

 There are millions of apps available for people who want to play games, plan their days, talk to their friends, and capture their lives online.
-With the accessibility that comes with smartphone, and with one in every pocket, there is no limit to the power that can come from the apps ran on these devices.
+With the accessibility that comes with smartphones, and with one in every pocket, there is no limit to the power that can come from the apps running on these devices.
 Thankfully, there are many apps that can help teens better handle stress, anxiety, and improve their overall mental health.

 Here are 5 apps that we think you should check out and see if they can help you!